Abraham Clark High School

-Abraham Clark High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from the borough of Roselle, in Union County, New Jersey, United States, operating as part of the Roselle Public Schools.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1932 and is accredited until July 2024.
+Abraham Clark High School is a four-year comprehensive public high school that serves students in ninth through twelfth grade from the borough of Roselle, in Union County, in the U.S. state of New Jersey, operating as part of the Roselle Public Schools.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1932 and is accredited until July 2025.
 The school is named for Abraham Clark, a Revolutionary War figure and signer of the Declaration of Independence.

-As of the 2021–22 school year, the school had an enrollment of 821 students and 72.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
-There were 354 students (43.1% of enrollment) eligible for free lunch and 18 (2.2% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 918 students and 59.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.6:1.
+There were 493 students (53.7% of enrollment) eligible for free lunch and 81 (8.8% of students) eligible for reduced-cost lunch.

+History

+High school education in Roselle dates back to at least the late 19th century.
+A separate high school building was constructed in 1914, with an addition along East Sixth Avenue completed in 1929.
+The school was dedicated in honor of Abraham Clark in 1930.
+An addition along Chestnut Street was completed by January 1958, at which point the original 1914 structure was razed.

+A 1950 study conducted in the early days of television examining the impact of watching TV on academic performance showed that the one-third of students who watch TV regularly had grades that were down 15% compared to those students who didn't watch TV, with a greater impact on the youngest students.

-In 2010, the school was one of 12 in New Jersey to receive a School Improvement Grant, under which the district was to be given $3.8 million over three years as part of a transformation plan that will lengthen the school day, update the curriculum with integrated technology and shift eighth graders out of the school beginning in September 2011.
+In 2010, the school was one of 12 in New Jersey to receive a School Improvement Grant from the United States Department of Education, under which the district was to be given $3.8 million over three years as part of a transformation plan that will lengthen the school day, update the curriculum with integrated technology and shift eighth graders out of the school beginning in September 2011.